ahessl/Final/README.md

 These instructions will get you a copy of the project up and running on your local machine for access to the code, files, and outputs.

 To begin, we want to select _Clone_ to download a ZIP of my repository.
 Save the folder to whichever directory that you would like to work in.
-Please note that the .csv files must remain inside of the folder titled "CSV" that is located in the working directory along with "FunctionSpr.R".
+Please note that the .csv files must remain inside of the folder titled "CSV" that is located in the working directory along with 'FunctionSpr.R'.
 Then,----------------

 ### Prerequisites